 Posted on 1st of February, 2012 by Lévana

-When lemons are plentiful, buy a dozen or two, a box of coarse salt, and a couple of wide-mouth glass jars.
+When lemons are plentiful, buy a dozen or two, a box of coarse salt, and a couple of wide-mouth glass jars, and hunker down to a batch of preserved lemons.
 That is all you need, along with some elbow grease to cram the lemons into the jar and force the juices out.
 That is the secret of their swelling and pickling, as well as their heady aroma.
 Do not let the amount of salt daunt you.
 Much of it gets washed away, and you can reduce, or even eliminate, salt from the dish you are preparing with the preserved lemons.

 8 to 10 large thick-skinned lemons